What is Equipment Commissioning?

 Warranty Phase - Diagnostic monitoring, CX report, O&M staff training, seasonal testing

 On the other hand, continuous equipment commissioning leverages sensors and software to achieve the same results for a fraction of the cost, and on an ongoing basis.
 The moment after a traditional commissioning process, equipment performance will inevitably drift over time.
 These changes in how the equipment operates leads to wasted energy, supoptimal output, and a higher likelihood of malfunction over time.

-Though retrocommissioning has gained some traction, more landlords are opting to utilize energy tracking to continuously commission equipment.
+Though retrocommissioning has gained some traction, more landlords are opting to utilize equipment commissioning inform capital investment decisions.
 This process allows building operators to make adjustments the moment an issue occurs, or when performance drops below a defined threshold.